 There are 8,760 hours in a year.
 You sleep about one-third of that (hopefully).
-And work consumes a good chunk of the rest of it, for better or worse—full-time workers spend about 2,000 hours a year focused on their job.
-That’s divided into 52 weeks, or really closer to 50, because not much is happening those two weeks around Christmas unless you’re at Amazon or a big retailer.
+And work consumes a good chunk of the rest of it, for better or worse — full-time workers spend about 2,000 hours a year focused on their job.
+That’s divided into 52 weeks, or really closer to 50, because not much is happening those two weeks around Christmas for most every industry unless you’re at Amazon or a big retailer.

 50 weeks flies by; we all feel it.
 It makes it of paramount importance to get the right projects done each week.
 This has been made even more tangible recently by the number of companies using a sprint methodology, such as Agile or Scrum, where each week is a series of tasks that need to be completed that week and shouldn’t bleed into other weeks.